cjnaz/cjnfuncs/README.md

 config file timestamp has changed

 `isimport` (default False)
 - Internally set True when handling imports.
-Not used by top-level scripts.
+Not used by tool script calls.

 `tolerate_missing` (default False)
 - Used in a tool script service loop, return `-1` rather than raising `ConfigError` if the config file is inaccessible